 "Religious education is never simply one subject among many, but the foundation of the entire educational process.
 The beliefs and values studied in Catholic Religious education inspire and draw together every aspect of the life of a Catholic school."

 Catholic Bishops 'Conference of England and Wales (May 2000)

-4 The 'Come and See' Programme
+4 The 'Come and See' Programme and the Religious Education Directory (R.E.D.)

-4.1 This programme of study forms the basis of our scheme of work and teaching.
+- 4.1 This programme of study forms the basis of our scheme of work and teaching.
 It is developed through three themes; the Church, the Sacraments and Christian Living.
 Each theme occurs once in every term and gradually builds on the understandings of the previous theme.
-Each theme is explored through different topics across the year groups.

-4.2 During the Advent Term, a week is set aside to learn more about Judaism, which is another Abrahamic faith, and during the Pentecost Term, a further week is set aside to learn about another world faith, such as Islam, Hinduism, Sikhism and Buddhism.

-4.3 In addition to the timetabled RE sessions and daily collective worship, Christ the King celebrates holy days, special feast days, key stage assemblies, class assemblies, hymn practice, liturgies, Adoration, class Masses and whole school Masses.
+Each theme is explored through different topics across the year groups. - 4.2 During the Advent Term, a week is set aside to learn more about Judaism, which is another Abrahamic faith, and during the Pentecost Term, a further week is set aside to learn about another world faith, such as Islam, Hinduism, Sikhism and Buddhism. - 4.3 In addition to the timetabled RE sessions and daily collective worship, Christ the King celebrates holy days, special feast days, key stage assemblies, class assemblies, hymn practice, liturgies, Adoration, class Masses and whole school Masses. - 4.4.

-4.4.
 A new Religious Education Directory (R.E.D.) is currently under review from the Catholic Education Service and is scheduled to be fully implemented in schools by September 2025.
-Christ the King are adhering to diocesan advice to use the academic year of 2022-23 as a planning year before starting a three-year implementation and review phase.
-The RE lead, supported by the Headteacher, will decide during the planning year which year groups to initially trial the new R.E.D. beginning in September 2023 and will conduct regular reviews, which will feedback to the diocesan working party, with the view of having the R.E.D fully mapped ready for whole-school roll-out by September 2025.
+Christ the King have adhered to diocesan advice to use the academic year of 2022-23 as a planning year and to use the academic year of 2023-24 as a trial year before beginning a two-year implementation and review phase.
+The RE lead, supported by the Headteacher, will decide during these years which year groups to initially trial the new R.E.D. and will conduct regular reviews, which will feedback to the diocesan working party, with the view of having the R.E.D fully mapped ready for whole-school roll-out by September 2025.
+As of September 2023, EYFS are the only year group taking part in the trial units at Christ the King, with a view to expand this trial later in the academic year.